The enchanting view of sunny Athens, Greece, from the top of the Acropolis. The sparkling waters of the city's extraordinary beaches.

 For three centuries, the sanctuary was considered sacred, and a grandiose four-yearly festival was organized there with officials sailing the sea around it in a sacred ship.

-The vertical columns of the ruined temple, the magical landscape, and the relaxing atmosphere you can bask in at the southernmost tip of Athens, Greece offer a romantic setting of unmatched beauty, making Sounio the perfect spot to visit in the company of your significant other.
+The vertical columns of the ruined temple, the magical landscape, and the relaxing atmosphere you can bask in at the southernmost tip of Athens, Greece, offer a romantic setting of unmatched beauty, making Sounio the perfect spot to visit in the company of your significant other.

 The Roman Agora is located close to the Ancient Agora, only a few hundred meters to the east.
 It is a rectangular courtyard full of shops and storerooms that served as the city's marketplace in ancient Athens.

-Dedicated to goddess Athena, the Roman Agoran, in contrast with the Ancient Agora, consisted of a large, open-air courtyard surrounded by colonnades on all four sides.
+Dedicated to the goddess Athena, the Roman Agoran, in contrast with the Ancient Agora, consisted of a large, open-air courtyard surrounded by colonnades on all four sides.

 There were a series of shops on the eastern side, and on the southern side was a fountain.
-The main entrance was on the west called 'Gate of Athena Archegetis,' and a second entrance was on the east.
+The main entrance was on the west, called 'Gate of Athena Archegetis,' and a second entrance was on the east.

 Tower of the Winds

 Just a few meters away from the east enclosure of the Roman Agora, you can find the Tower of the Winds, a 12-meter high octagonal building, the name of which comes from the personifications of the eight winds that are sculptured on the friezes of the building's eight sides.